-Medicare allows an expedited grievance only if the Plan de-expedites an expedited request for an Organization Determination, Coverage Determination, or Appeal or if the Plan takes an extension in making an Organization Determination or Coverage Determination or deciding an Appeal (when allowed).
-These expedited Grievances are decided within 24 hours.
+Medicare allows an expedited grievance only if the Plan diverts an expedited request for a coverage decision or Appeal to the standard timeframe or if the Plan takes an extension in making a coverage decision or deciding an Appeal (when allowed).
+These expedited grievances are decided within 24 hours.

-Members may file a Grievance by calling Molina's Member Contact Center at (800) 665-3072 or by writing to:
+Members may file a Grievance by calling Molina's Member Contact Center at 888-898-7969 by writing to:

-Molina Healthcare of Michigan, Inc. Attn: Grievance and Appeals P.O.
-Box 22816 Long Beach, CA 90801-9977
+Molina Healthcare of Michigan, Inc.

+Attn: Grievance and Appeals

+P.O.
+Box 22816

+Long Beach, CA 90801-9977